SamHulme1/Art-By-Jamie/README.md

 The final validator results can be seen here

 After validation, I fixed the following errors:
-    -Removed loose tags
+- Removed loose tags
-    -Added missing tags
+- Added missing tags
-    -Removed unrelavent attributes
+- Removed unrelavent attributes
-    -corrected elements types, specifically I changed a button to a div and changed labels in the form to headings
+- corrected elements types, specifically I changed a button to a div and changed labels in the form to headings

 ### Manual Tests run on site